1999 Sydney hailstorm

 The storm was classified as a supercell following further analysis of its erratic nature and extreme attributes.
 During the event, the Bureau of Meteorology was constantly surprised by the frequent changes in direction, as well as the severity of the hail and the duration of the storm.
-The event was also surprising as neither the time of year, time of day, nor the general meteorological conditions in the region were seen as conducive for extreme storm cell formation.
+The event was also surprising as neither the time of year, time of day, nor the general meteorological conditions in the region were seen as conducive to extreme storm cell formation.

 Conditions and climatology

 The conditions around Sydney on Wednesday, 14 April were calm, although a slight instability in atmospheric conditions was recorded by the Bureau of Meteorology in the region.
 Two instability events had been identified in the greater Sydney area, but both were considered minor by the meteorological agencies.
 A weak cold front was moving north along the coast, and moderate precipitation was falling over the Blue Mountains, southwest of the city.
 The meteorological reports and figures, however, suggested that the general atmospheric conditions were "not conducive" to support the formation of a major thunderstorm in the region.

 Historical records show that the formation of severe thunderstorms for the time of day and year had been rare, and it was improbable that they would maintain their intensity and cause significant damage.
 This long-standing belief contributed to the Bureau of Meteorology's decision not to issue warnings in the early part of the storm's development.
 The 1999 event was only the second time in recorded history that hail larger than 2 cm had fallen in the Sydney metropolitan area in the month of April, and only the fifth hailstorm to strike Sydney during April in the 200 years of meteorological records for the city.

 Hailstorms have had a history of significant damage in Australia.
-Since records on insured losses by the Insurance Disaster Response Organisation began in 1967 three other hailstorms – Sydney in 1986 and 1990, as well as Brisbane in 1985 – feature on the top-ten list of most insured damages caused by a single natural disaster, in addition to the 1999 storm.
-Hailstorms have caused more than 30% of all insured damages inflicted as a result of natural disasters in Australia during this period, and around three-quarters of all hailstorm damage has occurred in New South Wales.
+Since records on insured losses by the Insurance Disaster Response Organisation began in 1967 three other hailstorms – Sydney in 1986 and 1990, as well as Brisbane in 1985 – feature on the top-ten list of most insured damage caused by a single natural disaster, in addition to the 1999 storm.
+Hailstorms have caused more than 30% of all insured damage inflicted as a result of natural disasters in Australia during this period, and around three-quarters of all hailstorm damage has occurred in New South Wales.